dorightdigital/js-config/README.md

 Revisions
 ---

+v1.0.3:
+ * Tidying up semantics of defaults and overrides with objects (check usage examples for details)
+ * Fix for null values
 v1.0.2: Improved use cases for node/io (also available in the browser)
  * `readFromObject` now allows you to use one name on environment variables and another name in your codebase.
    That's important for things like passwords - your environment variable may well be COMPANY_PROJECT_DB_PASS but